edgrmdna/street-view-imagery-as-attachments/README.md

 # street-view-imagery-as-attachments
-Add  google street view snips to a road layer in arcgis online
+Add  google street view snip attachments to a road layer in arcgis online